flofaqep/README/README.md

 # README - RTFM

 # ABOUT
 This organization should only have GitHub users not connected to or known by any other organization or user.
+This means fresh GitHub accounts should be created as explained below to join.
-Please respect this hiding effort and let me know if the idea is dysfunctional in the first place :)
+READ the Entire README before trying to Join!
+Thank You!

 DON'T
 =====